chillcicada/tntt/README.md

 This template primarily serves Chinese typesetting and includes built-in configurations for common Chinese font families:

-- **SongTi**: Song typeface (serif), the main body font, typically corresponding to Western serif fonts.
+- **SongTi**: SongTi typeface (serif), the main body font, typically corresponding to Western serif fonts.
-- **HeiTi**: Hei typeface (sans-serif), used for headings, analogous to Western sans-serif fonts.
+- **HeiTi**: HeiTi typeface (sans-serif), used for headings, analogous to Western sans-serif fonts.
-- **KaiTi**: Kai typeface, used for explanatory text and subjective expressions.
+- **KaiTi**: KaiTi typeface, used for explanatory text and subjective expressions.
 - **FangSong**: FangSong typeface, typically used for annotations, citations, and authoritative explanations.
 - **Mono**: Monospace font, prioritized for code.
 It is recommended to use Hei or Kai typefaces for Chinese characters, or popular Chinese monospace fonts.
+- **Math**: Math font, with the default Chinese font set to KaiTi.

 For Windows 10/11 users or Linux users with corresponding fonts installed, the font configurations are `SimSun/NSimSun`, `SimHei`, `KaiTi`, and `STFangSong`.
 For macOS users, the configurations are `Songti SC`, `Heiti SC`, `Kaiti SC`, and `Fangsong SC`.
 Additionally, you may use `Noto Serif CJK` or `Noto Sans CJK` as alternatives for Song and Hei typefaces.

 This template includes built-in font configurations optimized for Windows 10/11 systems.

+For users of the Typst webapp, since it does not provide the above fonts by default, you need to manually upload the font files to your project.
+You can find the provided font package in the [release page](https://github.com/chillcicada/tntt/releases/), extract and upload it to your project.
+The webapp will automatically recognize the font files.

 ---